-The work is to be completed and delivered within me hundred and fitty [150] working days after the secution of the contract.
+The work is to be completed and delivered within one hundred and fifty (130) working days after the execution of the contract.

-The damages to be paid by the contractor for each day hat the contract may be unfulfilled after the time-pecified for the completion thereof shall have expired, re fixed and liquidated at thirty 130 dollars per day.
+The damages to be paid by the contractor for each day that the contract may be unfulfilled after the time specified for the completion thereof shall have expired, are fixed and liquidated at thirty (20) dollars per day.

-The award of the contract will be made as soon as tracticable after the opening of the bids.
+The award of the contract will be made as soon as practicable after the opening of the bids.

-Any person making an estimate for the work shall oresent the same in a scaled envelope to said Board, at aid office, on or before the day and hour above named, thich envelope shall be indorsed with the name or names of the person or persons presenting the same, the date of tes presentation, and a statement of the work to which relates.
+Any person making an estimate for the work shall present the same in a sealed envelope to said Board, at said office, on or before the day and hour above named, which envelope shall be indersed with the name or names of the person or persons presenting the same, the date of its presentation, and a statement of the work to which it relates.